 dissolved a small portion of carbonate of soda, about as much as may be

-placed on a fourpenny piece (a pinch or 1/16th teaspoon); let it remain
+placed on a fourpenny piece (less than a pinch or 1/16th teaspoon); let it remain

 for an hour or two, then add a little boiling water, sufficient in the

 whole to make a very strong infusion; or the boiling water may be

 dispensed with, adding more cold water in proportion, and letting it

 soak longer, when a superior infusion will be obtained; strain it, and

 Steep two ounces of the best mixed tea in three pints of boiling cream.
 In the meantime, stir three-quarters of a pound of pulverized sugar and the yolks of twelve eggs or more until thick; add gradually to the cream, boil up at once, strain through a hair sieve, and stir until cold.
 Freeze in ice cream freezer.